agusmade/irgen/docs/PHASE-6.md

 ## New CLI features
 - `--targets=backend,frontend` — run the pipeline for the listed targets (decl aggregation → lowering → emission).
 Each target is emitted into a subfolder of the `outDir` (e.g., `generated/backend`, `generated/frontend`).
 - `--inspect-ir` — prints the lowered TargetIR(s) (JSON) to stdout to aid debugging.
-- `--inspect-decl` — prints the aggregated DeclUnified (useful to debug the input to mappers/lowering).
+- `--inspect-decl` — prints the aggregated DeclBundle (useful to debug the input to mappers/lowering).
 - `--policies='{"generateId":"shortid"}'` — optional JSON policies string that is passed to the lowering engine to influence policy decisions for all targets.
 - `--emitter-map='{"backend":"my-backend-emitter"}'` — JSON mapping that overrides which emitter runs for each target (useful to test or choose alternate emitters at runtime).
 ## What I implemented
-- `src/cli.ts`: added argument parsing and orchestration logic to aggregate DeclUnified, run the lowering transform for each requested target (`backend` and `frontend`), optionally print TargetIR with `--inspect-ir`, and invoke registered emitters (via `emitterEngine`) with output paths under the provided `outDir`.
+- `src/cli.ts`: added argument parsing and orchestration logic to aggregate DeclBundle, run the lowering transform for each requested target (`backend` and `frontend`), optionally print TargetIR with `--inspect-ir`, and invoke registered emitters (via `emitterEngine`) with output paths under the provided `outDir`.
 - `src/lowering/frontend.ts`: made frontend lowering tolerant when no frontend-specific pages/components exist (generates empty arrays), and registered the frontend transform with the engine so it can be orchestrated by the CLI.
 - Tests:
   - `scripts/cli-build.test.js` verifies orchestration for both `backend` and `frontend` targets and that `--inspect-ir` prints the IRs.